Rechargeable Hearing Aids

 Rechargeable hearing aids potentially offer extra reliability.
 As a sealed unit there is a reduced chance of things going wrong with your hearing aids.
 Issues that might arise around moisture ingress, contact issues etc. can be avoided.

-Lithium ion batteries will typically need replacing at 5-6 years, which happens to be a typical lifespan of hearing aids.
+Rechargeable hearing aid batteries will typically need replacing at 5-6 years, which happens to be a typical lifespan of hearing aids.
 (Clients tend to upgrade their hearing aids around this timescale for all sorts of reasons).

-Where clients do request a replacement of the internal batteries in hearing aids we do not anticipate the cost of replacement will be excessive in comparison to the original cost of the hearing aids.
+Where clients do request a replacement of the internal rechargeable batteries in hearing aids we do not anticipate the cost of replacement will be excessive in comparison to the original cost of the hearing aids.

 A hearing aid case and charger combined